xhcoding/Nucleus/README.md

 ## Contributions

 Are you a talented programmer wanting to contribute some code?
 Perhaps someone who likes to write documentation?
 Do you have a bug that you want to report?
-Or perhaps you have an idea for a cool new idea that would fit in with Essence?
+Or perhaps you have an idea for a cool new idea that would fit in with Nucleus?
 We'd be grateful for your contributions - we're an open community that appreciates any help you are willing to give!

 * Read our [guidelines].